Hofstra Pride Logo

-Athletes at Hofstra University are easily recognizable by their mascots adopted in the early eighties.
-A lion and a lioness have been crowning the Hofstra Pride logo since the moment of the image promotion of the teams, symbolizing pride, unity, and team close connection.
+Athletes from Hofstra University are easily recognized by their mascots, adopted in the early 1980s.
+A lion and a lioness crown the Hofstra Pride logo, symbolizing pride, unity, and the team’s close bond.

 Hofstra Pride: Brand overview